Buddy programme and events for newcomers

 Step 1: register your address, get a CPR number and a health insurance card

-Step 2: request NemID
+Step 2: request MitID / NemID

 Step 3: apply for a tax card (if you have any income while in Denmark)